tcareyintx/skybellgen/README.md

 ##### Resolution

-To resolve this issue, manually delete the device from the SkybellGen Hub.
+To resolve this issue, manually delete the device from the SkyBellGen Hub.

 <!---->